jalingo/MagicCloud/README.md

 ### Error Notifications

 **Error Handling** is a big part of cloud development, but in most cases **Magic Cloud** can deal with them sufficiently.
-In case developers need to perform additional handling, every time an issue is encountered a **Notification** is posted that includes the original **CKError**.
+For developers that need to perform additional handling, every time an issue is encountered a **Notification** is posted that includes the original **CKError**.

 To listen for these notifications, use `MCErrorNotification`.